 “The simpler the object is, the less effort the brain needs to process and relate to the image.
 Applying this neuropsychology to whiteboard videos vs. talking heads, we’re wired to pay more attention to the simplicity of whiteboard videos.
 This frees up processing power to digest the narrative.

 Animation subtracts opportunities for misinterpretation and distraction and replaces them with digestible images with baked-in concepts.
 Whiteboard animation is a palette cleanser and appetizer all in one that leaves viewers both satisfied and hungry for more.

-Even the motion of the hand in a whiteboard animation is a part of how our brains connect plot points.
+Even the motion of the hand in a whiteboard video production is a part of how our brains connect plot points.

 Suspense and Reward: The Science of Whiteboard Animation